Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 async function returnPassword(credential: TokenCredential) {
   try {
-    // The scope will be changed for AAD Public Preview const redisScope = "https://*.cacheinfra.windows.net:10225/appid/.default"
+    // The scope will be changed for Azure AD Public Preview const redisScope = "https://*.cacheinfra.windows.net:10225/appid/.default"

-    // Fetch an AAD token to be used for authentication.
+    // Fetch an Azure AD token to be used for authentication.
 This token will be used as the password. let accessTokenObject = await credential.getToken(redisScope);
     return accessTokenObject;
   } catch (e) {